ayush1929/ayush1929.github.io/README.md

 ## Technologies Used
 - **HTML5, CSS3, JavaScript**: For the website's structure, style, and interactivity.
 - **Font Awesome**: For icons used throughout the site.
-- **GitHub**: For hosting the source code of the website and projects.
+- **GitHub Pages**: For hosting the portfolio.
+- **FFmpeg**: Used in the YouTube Music Video Downloader project for merging video and audio streams.

 ## License
 This portfolio website and its content are the intellectual property of Ayush Patel.
 Feel free to take inspiration from the design, but do not directly copy content or projects without permission.